skie/docs/docs/Broadcasting/index.md

     $this->addPlugin('Crustum/Broadcasting');
 }
 ```

-The Broadcasting plugin will create the `config/broadcasting.php` configuration file and the `config/channels.php` file where you may register your application's broadcast authorization routes and callbacks.
+This will enable broadcasting by configuring the Broadcasting plugin and setting up your broadcasting drivers.

-CakePHP supports several broadcast drivers out of the box: [Pusher Channels](https://pusher.com/channels), Redis, and a `log` driver for local development and debugging.
+Plugin supports several broadcast drivers out of the box: [Pusher Channels](https://pusher.com/channels), Redis, and a `log` driver for local development and debugging.
 Additionally, a `null` driver is included which allows you to disable broadcasting during testing.
 A configuration example is included for each of these drivers in the `config/broadcasting.php` configuration file.

 All of your application's event broadcasting configuration is stored in the `config/broadcasting.php` configuration file: